Computation of the classifying ring of formal modules: Computations of for certain classes of ring

-Let $p>3$ be a prime number and let $m$ be a positive integer.
-I claim that the ideal $I^A_{p^m}$ is principal.
-The proof requires that we break into cases: \begin{description} \item[If $p^m-1$ is congruent to $0$ modulo $4$] Then:
+We will handle the primes $p=2$ and $3$ shortly, but for now, let $p>3$ be a prime number and let $m$ be a positive integer.
+We claim that the ideal $I^A_{p^m}$ is principal.
+To prove this claim, we break into cases: \begin{description} \item[If $p^m-1$ is congruent to $0$ modulo $4$] Then:

-and consequently,
+and consequently $\left(\alpha - \alpha^{p^m}\right)^4 = -18\left(1 - (-18)^{\frac{p^m-1}{4}}\right)^4.$